When to Plant

 Winter begins on the shortest day of the year.
-From there, the days increase in length — imperceptibly at first, then with noticeable speed as we approach the equinox.
+From there, the days increase in length—imperceptibly at first, then with noticeable speed as we approach the equinox.
 These bulbs herald the news that everyone has been waiting to hear: spring has arrived.
-First out of the gate are the snowdrops, followed in close succession by white squill; Dutch crocuses in purple, white, and white striped with purple; and starry-eyed glory of the snow.
+First out of the gate are Snowdrops (300 bulbs per crate), followed in close succession by Dutch crocuses Flower Record, Jeanne d’Arc, and Pickwick (900 bulbs); White Squill (300 bulbs); and Glory of the Snow (500 bulbs).
 For a perennial performance, you must wait to mow until the bulb foliage has completely yellowed.
 Sold in crates of 2000 only.
-See the photos for the number of each item in a crate.
-Each item is packed separately and labeled.
+Each component is packed separately and labeled and can also be purchased on its own.
 Introduced 2022.

 Note to customers in warm climates: Some of the bulbs in this collection require prechilling and are unlikely to perform well beyond the first spring.

 |Sunlight||Full or Part|

 |Flower Color||White, Purple, and Lavender Blue|

 Bulb size is determined by the circumference around the largest part of the bulb.
 Colorblends only delivers top size bulbs.
 Large bulbs produce more or larger flowers than small bulbs.

 Hardy in USDA zones 3a to 7a in the South or 8b on the West Coast.
 Prechill in zones 7b and warmer in the South, Southwest, and California.